serverless/serverless/docs/guides/sam.md

           STRIPE_API_KEY: ${param:STRIPE_API_KEY}
 ```

-**Note:** If you don't specify the stack name in a `samconfig.toml` file in any of these SAM/CFN projects, you'll still need to use the `--stack` option in the CLI.
+If you don't specify the stack name in a `samconfig.toml` file in any of these SAM/CFN services, the stack name will be the service key you specified in the `serverless-compose.yml` file.
+So in the above example, that would be `sam-service`.